alephmembeth/alephmembeth.github.io/index.md

 layout: default
 ---

 Hi, my name’s Max!
 I’m a doctoral researcher at the University of Oldenburg’s Department of Philosophy.
-If you want to know more about me, feel free to take a look at [my education](./education.md), [my employment](./emplyment.md), [the things I've written](./publications.md), [the presentations I've held](./presentations.md), [the events I've organised](./events.md), or [the courses I've taught](./teaching.md).
-There is also information regarding [my services to the profession](./services.md) as well as [the grants, honors, and funding I've received](./financials.md).
+If you want to know more about me, feel free to take a look at [my education](./education.md), [my employment](./employment.md), [the things I’ve written](./publications.md), [the presentations I’ve held](./presentations.md), [the events I’ve organised](./events.md), or [the courses I’ve taught](./teaching.md).
+There is also information regarding [my services to the profession](./services.md) as well as [the grants, honors, and funding I’ve received](./financials.md).

 <dl>
-   <dt>Areas of Specialisation:</dt>
+   <dt>Areas of Specialization:</dt>
       <dd>Experimental Philosophy, Need-Based Distributive Justice</dd>
    <dt>Areas of Competence:</dt>
       <dd>Causation, Distributive Justice</dd>